Saturday, October 29, 2016

 It's-a-me, Terry!

-Terry and his Big Adventure was released in 1989 by Gary Walton for Shades.
-It plays with more than a pinch of Mario (I cannot help but wonder how moneybags Nintendo let them get away with this, but I'm glad they did).
-His adventure takes us through twelve lands and, just like his Italian cousin, he is also stuck within a 2D world of silliness so get your joystick ready because this means lots of platforms, gaps to jump, magic mushrooms and iddy biddy critters.
+Sounds familiar...
+Anyhow, Terry's Big Adventure was released in 1989 by Gary Walton for Shades.
+It plays with more than a pinch of Mario (I cannot help but wonder how moneybags Nintendo let them get away with it, but I'm glad they did).
+His adventure takes us through twelve lands and, like his Italian cousin, he is also stuck within a 2D world of silliness.
+So get your joystick ready because this means lots of platforms, gaps to jump, magic mushrooms, and iddy biddy critters.

 Terry isn't a mean guy and he certainly doesn't like squashing any living creature so instead, has brought his own weapon of choice.
 Now, if you're expecting something like a shotgun or a sword then you might be disappointed because it's actually a yo-yo.
 Okay, this is unlikely to impress the girls but it's different... and kinda works very well too.